-Check out these breathtaking photos of the volcanic eruption in Geldingadalur, Iceland!
+Check out these breathtaking photos of the Fagradalsfjall volcanic eruption in Geldingadalur, Iceland!

-It's taken seven years of waiting since Holuhraun’s eruption in 2014, but a new volcano has finally gone off in Iceland!
+It took seven years of waiting since Holuhraun’s eruption in 2014, but a new volcano finally went off in Iceland in 2021!
 Fagradalsfjall, a shield volcano on the Reykjanes Peninsula that has been dormant for 6,000 years, awoke at 21:30 on March 19th.
-Since then, it has taken the form of an awe-inspiring fissure, spewing snaking rivers and releasing gleaming fountains of lava.

 What better way to start than with an aerial portrait of Fagradalsfjall in all its glory.
 Peaks spitting fire, craters unfurling smoke, molten rivers, and a glowing plane of brand new earth reveal the beauty and power of Iceland’s volcanic forces.

 In this photograph, you can see there are no buildings, roads, or other signs of infrastructure in Geldingadalur.
-Not only does this explain why this eruption has raised little concern in terms of the damage it can do, but it also adds to the primordial ambiance of the scene.
-It is no wonder why so many have made the comparisons to the fiery lands of Middle Earth’s Mordor.
+Not only does this explain why this eruption raised little concern in terms of the damage it could do, but it also adds to the primordial ambience of the scene.
+It is no wonder why so many have made comparisons to the fiery lands of Middle Earth’s Mordor.

-Fagradalsfjall in Geldingadalur is an effusive volcano rather than an eruptive one.
-That means the lava is emerging from the rift and craters in a gentle flow of rivers, rather than with an explosion of magma, rock, and ash.
+Fagradalsfjall in Geldingadalur was an effusive volcano rather than an eruptive one.
+The lava emerged from the rift and craters in a gentle flow of rivers, rather an explosion of magma, rock, and ash.

-This has allowed Iurie and other photographers to get close enough to this site to photograph it in such majesty and explains why no one is particularly concerned about its impact on agriculture or air travel.
+This allowed Iurie and other photographers to get close enough to this site to photograph it in such majesty and explains why no one was particularly concerned about its impact on agriculture or air travel.

-Here, these rivers can be seen at night, where they form orange veins through a sea of black.
+Here, these rivers can be seen at night, forming orange veins through a sea of black.

 In this photograph of the Geldingadalur eruption, you can marvel at the spectacular contrast between the ominous lava and the rolling greenery behind.
 Iceland is famous for the unusual moss that can grow on the barren, burnt landscapes of volcanic regions such as the Reykjanes Peninsula, and soon, it will take root in this new land.

-In this awe-inspiring image, you can see a photographer snapping shots at the frontier of Geldingadalur's eruption; so long as they remain at this distance, they should be relatively safe due to the slow progression of the lava.
+In this awe-inspiring image, you can see a photographer snapping shots at the frontier of Geldingadalur's eruption; so long as they stayed at this distance, they were relatively safe due to the slow progression of the lava.
 The gas you see rising around the edge of the flaming field is steam; the dampness in the surrounding ground evaporates with a hiss the moment it comes in contact with the heat.

-The eruption at Geldingadalur began as a fissure around 700 meters long; as you can see in this aerial photograph of the Icelandic volcano, however, a single main crater has begun to form and rise.
-If the lava flows long enough, there could soon be another distinctive cone-shaped peak on the Reykjanes Peninsula skyline!
+The eruption at Geldingadalur began as a fissure around 700 meters long; as you can see in this aerial photograph of the Icelandic volcano, however, a single main crater quickly began to form and rise.
+Now, there is a new distinctive cone-shaped peak on the Reykjanes Peninsula skyline!

-In this photo of Iceland's erupting volcano, you can see how the fissure's heat keeps the molten rock from ever fully solidifying; the red currents of lava appear as a glowing version of the Nazca Lines.
-Despite its small size and gentle flow, there is a deep magma chamber beneath Geldingadalur, meaning that scientists have few reliable predictions on how long Fagradalsfjall's eruption will last.
+In this photo of Iceland's erupting volcano, you can see how the fissure's heat kept the molten rock from ever fully solidifying; the red currents of lava appear as a glowing version of the Nazca Lines.
+Despite its small size and gentle flow, there is a deep magma chamber beneath Geldingadalur, meaning that scientists had few reliable predictions on how long Fagradalsfjall's eruption would last.

-Here, you can marvel over the edge of the already vast lava field emerging from Fagradalsfjall volcano; even its extremities still glow from the heat of the eruption.
-As this new rock cools from the outside in, it will contract and form subterranean tunnels, which in the future may allow lava caving tours beneath this new landscape.
+Here, you can marvel over the edge of the vast lava that field emerged from Fagradalsfjall volcano; this area is still steaming due the eruption's heat.
+As this new rock cools from the outside in, it will contract and form underground tunnels, which in the future may allow lava caving tours beneath this new landscape.

 See also: Lava Cave Tours

-Just because the lava flow is not technically explosive does not mean you won’t get to see some beautiful fountains of fire.
-The magma is still rising under enormous pressure, meaning that you’ll regularly see molten rock and licks of flame bursting from the craters and fissure.
-In this breathtaking photo of the Geldingadalur eruption on the Reykjanes Peninsula, you can see jets of fiery orange arching over the site.
+Even though the lava flow was not technically explosive, there were still beautiful fountains of fire.
+The magma was rising under enormous pressure, meaning that you’d regularly see molten rock and licks of flame bursting from the craters and fissure.
+In this breathtaking photo of the Fagradalsfjall eruption on the Reykjanes Peninsula, you can see jets of fiery orange arching over the site.